 - It can be painful.

-- Using IVF rises the chance of multiple birth.
+- Using IVF rises the chance of multiple births.

 - Side effects after using fertility drugs.